zydou/arti/doc/dev/notes/circuit-padding.md

 We may revisit this to make experimentation easier, but we don't plan to support e.g. consensus-provided padding machines.

+## Guard padding and blocked channels

+We need the ability to avoid sending padding to a guard when the outbound channel to that guard is too full.

+We implement this with a per-framework `no_padding_when_blocked` check that causes no padding to be queued when the underlying Channel's mpsc stream is full.
+If we receive a SendPadding event from maybenot in this state, we ignore it entirely.

 ## Advertising which padding machines are supported

 > TODO: This needs a proposal.
 This could be as simple as a new set of